kohkimakimoto/hq/README.md

 # HQ

 HQ is a simplistic, language agnostic job queue engine communicated by HTTP messages.

 It lives in a single binary without external dependencies.

 HQ is implemented as a standalone JSON over HTTP API server.
-In the job running workflow, it behaves like an asynchronous HTTP proxy server.When you push a job to the HQ server, it stores the job and sends asynchronously HTTP POST request to a URL that specified in the job.
-Workers that run the jobs are intended web applications.
+In the job running workflow, it behaves like an asynchronous HTTP proxy server.
+When you push a job to the HQ server, it stores the job and sends asynchronously HTTP POST request to a URL that specified in the job.

+Workers that actually run the jobs are web applications.
 So you can implement the workers in Any programming language that can talk HTTP.

 ## Table of Contents